DelToney/Parkinator/notes.md

 - button to place a marker and to name it
 - button to access all markers (list)
 - button to clear current marker
-- button to open marker in google maps
+- utton to open marker in google maps

 ## use cases